prodigeni/perl/README.md

 /modules -

     local perl modules.
-    Num.pm/isNumber uses regexes to test a scalar for a data type
+    Num::isNumber uses regexes to test a scalar for a data type

 /oop -